Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Courtesy of the Sault Ste.
 Marie Snowmobile Association – Groomer Report

-• We now have a marked trail that will be groomed on occasion to get to parts and services at Chippewa Motors.
+• We now have a marked trail that will be groomed on occasion to get to parts and service at Chippewa Motors.
 It comes into the back of their lot from the east side of M-129 when you come out of the woods.

 • Remember, the trail base is the amount of snow between your track and the ground below, not the amount of fluff piled up in the woods.
-Six inches of snow compresses to less than an inch on the trail.
+6 inches of snow compresses to less than an inch on the trail.

 • We have a new, plowed parking area at the beginning of Trail #8 under the International Bridge, which now has an all-season Porta-John.